The Importance of DSPs

 Professionalizing the DSP Workforce

 To better understand effective strategies for supporting and expanding the DSP workforce, ODEP, through the LEAD Center, hosted a DSP “Think Tank” on February 3, 2022.
 More than 80 individuals, including DSP advocates and experts, participated.
-The following day, 18 government agencies participated in a listening session summarizing ideas gleaned from the event to help them better understand the important role DSPs play in supporting the employment of people with disabilities and the consequences of the DSP workforce shortage.
+The following day, 18 government agencies participated in a listening session summarizing ideas gleaned from the event to help them better understand the important role DSPs play in supporting the employment of disabled people and the consequences of the DSP workforce shortage.

 The event covered four main topics: